mikependon/RepoDB.NET/pages/features/tracing.md

 Within the trace class, you can add a breakpoint to enable the debugging.

+{: .note }
+> By default, when you call an [operation](/feature/operation), the name of the method is used as the default value to the tracing key.
+This can be overriden by simply passing an explicit value to the `traceKey` argument.

 ## Create a customize Trace Class

 Create a class that implements the [ITrace](/interface/itrace) interface.